Alexander Stadium: 2022 Commonwealth Games

 Alexander Stadium was the main venue for athletics, para-athletics as well as holding the opening and closing ceremonies of the 2022 Commonwealth Games.
 The redeveloped stadium included temporary seating and facilities to accommodate the Games.

 2026 European Athletic Championships

-Following the awarding of the 2026 European Athletics Championships to Birmingham, Alexander Stadium will serve as the venue for the championships.
+Following the awarding of the 2026 European Athletics Championships to Birmingham, Alexander Stadium is serving as the venue for the championships.
+An extra 5,000 seats in temporary stands were added.

 Incidents

 On 22 March 2016 fell-runner Lauren Jeska from Lancaster attacked UK Athletics official Ralph Knibbs at the stadium, stabbing him multiple times.
 Jeska had feared her records in women's events would be quashed due to her transgender identity.
-She later pleaded guilty to attempted murder and was sentenced to 30 years' imprisonment.
+She later pleaded guilty to attempted murder and was sentenced to 18 years' imprisonment.
 She was also convicted of causing actual bodily harm to two bystanders who tried to defend Knibbs.